MicrosoftDocs/azure-devops-yaml-schema/task-reference/android-signing-v1.md

 **`keystoreAlias`** - **Alias**<br>
 `string`.
 Optional.
 Use when `jarsign = true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Enter the alias that identifies the public/private key pair to be used in the keystore file.
+The alias that identifies the public/private key pair to be used in the Android Keystore file.

+Argument aliases: `apksignerKeystoreAlias`
 <!-- :::editable-content-end::: -->
 <br>